 Our advice to healthcare professionals facing shortage of viral filters is to reserve their use in connection with portable or stand-alone electrical suction pumps; as in the case of central vacuum or compressed air systems, potentially contaminated air is removed from the point of care.

-The viral filter can be used up to 30 days after installation.
 The package contains 10 pcs of individually packed products.

 The bacterial efficiency of the viral filter is min.
 99,999% (Staphylococcus aureus, ASTM F2101-7, Lab 846021-S01)

 The viral efficiency is min.
 99,999% (Bacteriophage, ASTM F2101-7, Lab 846021-S01)

 The viral filter is manufactured by GVS whose has given following further information:

 We have not specifically validated our filters for removal of the COVID-2019, MERS-CoV and SARS-CoV.
 However GVS’ HMEF and HEPA filters are tested at Nelson Laboratories passing BFE (Bacterial Filtration Efficiency) and VFE (Viral Filtration Efficiency) test using Staphylococcus Aureus (*ATCC #6538) and bacteriophage PHI X174 (*Dimension about 0.025㎛) resulting an effective barrier against bacteria and viruses (documents available on request).